awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You use a training step to create a training job to train a model\.
 For more information on training jobs, see [Train a Model with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html)\.

 A training step requires an estimator, and training and validation data inputs\.
 The following example shows how to create a `TrainingStep` definition\.
-For more information on Training step requirements, see the [sagemaker\.workflow\.steps\.TrainingStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TrainingStep) documentation\.
+For more information on training step requirements, see the [sagemaker\.workflow\.steps\.TrainingStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TrainingStep) documentation\.

 ```
 from sagemaker.inputs import TrainingInput